 Shall Issue

-The term Shall Issue is used in the industry to refer to states that have policies in place that require law enforcement or the designated governing body, issue permits to applicants who meet any requirements set forth by the law regardless of any arbitrary bias or discretion the issuing authority may have.
+The term Shall Issue is used in the industry to refer to states with policies in place that require law enforcement or the designated governing body, issue permits to applicants who meet any requirements set forth by the law regardless of any arbitrary bias or discretion the issuing authority may have.

 In other words, you are likely to get your concealed carry permit in one of these states, usually with relative ease.